 Extension to visas

-The state of emergency, which was previously in force, extended visas until 30 September 2020.
-You’ll now need to apply for an extension of stay if your permission runs out on or after that date.
+You’ll need to apply for an extension of stay if your visa expires.
 All applicants must make an appointment in order to apply for the extension.
 You can make an appointment on the government website, or alternatively you can contact SENAMI on 90243 from 7:30am to 3:30pm, or make an appointment in person at your provincial immigration office.
 Further information is available on the Mozambican government website.